 Doping in sport is a major challenge, as it not only threatens the integrity of sport but also puts athletes’ health at risk.
 Only by taking a concerted and comprehensive approach to the fight against doping in sport is it possible to protect the integrity of sport and the health of athletes worldwide.

 All athletes have the right to compete in sport knowing that they, and their competitors, are clean.
-We believe in clean Waterskiing and Wakeboarding and work in partnership with UK Anti-Doping (UKAD) and our Federation to ensure that the integrity of our sport is protected.
+We believe in clean sport and work in partnership with UK Anti-Doping (UKAD) and our International Federation (IWWF : anti-doping) to ensure that the integrity of our sport is protected.

 The anti-doping rules of British Water Ski & Wakeboard are the UK Anti-Doping Rules published by UK Anti-Doping (or its successor), as amended from time to time.
 Such rules shall take effect and be construed as rules of British Water Ski & Wakeboard.

 British Water Ski and Wakeboard has in place a set of anti-doping rules that all athletes, coaches and athlete support personnel must abide by.
-The anti-doping rules for British Water Ski and Wakeboard are consistent with the World Anti-Doping Code (2015 Code), which governs anti-doping internationally.
-You can find the UK Anti-Doping rules here.
+The anti-doping rules for British Water Ski and Wakeboard are based on the World Anti-Doping Code, which governs anti-doping internationally.

 If you are a member of British Water Ski and Wakeboard then the anti-doping rules apply to you, regardless of what level you participate at.